ssquadteam/GPFlags/.github/ISSUE_TEMPLATE/bug-report.md

 <!--- If applicable, add errors and screenshots to help explain your problem --->

 <!---
  If you get a console error, you should send the full error.
-Also if the error contains a stack trace; you can remove the Server Information section below.
  Also you should send long errors using a permanent and reliable paste service like Gist, not hastebin.
 --->